CodeKommissar/The-WebDev-Blog/content/html/intro.md

 2. Allowing these documents to be easily shareable with the help of the Internet.

-That's basically all that there is to HTML.
-A simple standard to write documents that anyone could read and share through the Internet.
+That's basically all that there is to HTML; A simple standard to write documents that anyone could read and share through the Internet.

 This first version of HTML was all about text and links.
 As time went through,